Welcome to the new KidsHealth website! See what is new.

 Remission

-Remission means that the cancer is no longer seen on tests.
+Remission means that the cancer has responded to treatment and cancer cells are no longer seen, or they are at very low levels, on tests.

-When this happens, it is known that the treatment has destroyed a large number of the cancer cells in the body.
-It is likely there are some cancerous cells left that are too small to see in any of the tests available at this time.
-It does not mean that your child has been cured, although it is a step on the road to cure.
-Your child will need further treatment over many weeks or months to destroy the remaining cancer cells.
+This means the treatment has destroyed a large number of the cancer cells in the body.
+It is likely that there are still some cancer cells left that are too small to see in tests.
+Tests have become more accurate over time but no test can identify every cancer cell.
+Remission does not mean your child has been cured.
+It is a step on the road to cure.
+Your child will usually need more treatment over many weeks or months to destroy the remaining cancer cells.

 A relapse